Novicell/Novicell.Umbraco.OEmbed/README.md

 [![Pack and Release](https://github.com/Novicell/Novicell.Umbraco.OEmbed/actions/workflows/cd-pack-and-release.yml/badge.svg)](https://github.com/Novicell/Novicell.Umbraco.OEmbed/actions/workflows/cd-pack-and-release.yml)

-A property editor for Umbraco 9 that allows you to use OEmbed data for embedding video or images from external sources.
+A property editor for Umbraco 9 that allows you to use OEmbed data for embedding video, images and anything else that supports OEmbed - from external sources.

-Find the package on nuget - https://www.nuget.org/packages/Novicell.Umbraco.OEmbed/

-> dotnet add package Novicell.Umbraco.OEmbed --version 1.0.0-rc002
+[Take a look at the documentation here](/.github/Get-Started.md) for info and tips on installation as well as implementation.